Apart from Him we can do nothing

 The Christian life is like a chrysalis; our old self dies so our new self can live in Christ.

-Things can change about us, but we are still who we are.
+There may be some things change about us – hobbies, interests, desires, goals – but we are still who we are.
 I am still me, whether I am a newborn, child, adolescent, adult, or senior.
-When we say God wants to change who we are, what it really means is God wants to help transform us into mature disciples of Jesus Christ.
+When we say does God wants to change who you are, what it really means is God wants to help transform you into a mature disciple of Jesus Christ.
 One that can fully, freely enjoy all the blessings of communion with God.

-If we are fully surrendered to Christ, we need to learn to embrace the change He is producing in us, even when we don’t understand what He’s doing.
+If we are fully surrendered to Christ, we need to learn to embrace the transformation He is inducing in us, even when we don’t understand what He’s doing.
 We can trust that God has our best in mind (Jeremiah 29:11).

 More Bible verses relevant to the question “Does God Want to Change Who You Are?”